econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 [](doi:10.3905/jpm.2022.1.337) uses a life-cycle consumption and portfolio choice model without any consideration of bequests like the one discussed above (although other aspects of the model are simpler than our specification).

 There have also been publications that partake of the mathematical flavor of life cycle modeling but do not use the intertemporal choice framework.
 [](doi:10.1080/0015198x.2023.2212581) uses a static model of portfolio optimization, where the objective is to maximize the mean-variance trade off of a portfolio position with additional features such as non-pecuniary benefits.
-Because this model is not dynamic, it can not examine questions like the role of increasing health and mortality risk with age, the degree of uncertainty in expenses, or any other question whose answer depends on changes in the consumer's circumstances as they age.
+Because this model is not dynamic, it cannot examine questions like the role of increasing health and mortality risk with age, the degree of uncertainty in expenses, or any other question whose answer depends on changes in the consumer's circumstances as they age.

 (estimation)=

 # Estimation

 ## Indirect Inference Described